caseyamcl/openapi-params/README.md

 a few definitions:

 * **Parameter**
-    * This is a strictly-defined, basic primative data type [OpenApi parameter](https://swagger.io/docs/specification/basic-structure/#parameters).
+    * This is a strictly-defined, basic primitive data type [OpenApi parameter](https://swagger.io/docs/specification/basic-structure/#parameters).
     * A parameter value can appear in the query string, body, cookie, header, or path.
     * In this library, parameter types are represented by classes in the `Type` namespace, and they are fixed (you cannot create custom types):
         * String